 Ridley Scott's epic Alien franchise is multiplying almost as quickly as the Xenomorph in the movies.
 Almost 40 years after the original film, Alien, was released in theaters, Scott is gearing up to release the sixth official film in the franchise Alien: Covenant.
 However, as with other massive franchises, the timeline in the Alien narrative has shifted a bit with time, and the ever expanding mythology of the franchise means that the order you should see the Alien movies in doesn't necessarily correlate to the order of their release.

 Prometheus takes place in 2091-2094 and, though it may have been released in 2012, it's actually where the story begins.
 The film follows a team of scientists, astronauts, and explorers tracing the origin of life on Earth.
 But when the crew of Prometheus lands on a moon, chasing after a signal they believe could be from the first life in the universe, they don't find Gods, they find creepy, parasitic aliens.

 The Crossing is a short prologue released online before Alien: Covenant.
+Spoilers for Prometheus ahead.
 It gives viewers a glimpse into what happened to Elizabeth Shaw (Noomi Rapace) and David (Michael Fassbender) after Prometheus, which ended with Elizabeth as the lone human survivor, setting course with David's all-knowing AI brain to escape from the alien parasites.

 It's now 2104 in the timeline of the Alien franchise, 11 years after the events of Covenant, and a new crew is sent to colonize a distant planet.
 Unfortunately for the heroes of Alien: Covenant, they think they're finding a safe haven for humans, but really they're just going down the same doomed path of the Prometheus crew.
 This time, however, the crew is made up of couples hoping to make a home on a distant planet, which only heightens the stakes when members begin to perish at the hands of a mysterious alien life form.

 5. Alien (1979)

-The original Alien film takes place in 2122, when a merchant ship intercepts a distress call and... you guessed it, encounters the alien species that plagued Prometheus and Covenant.
+The original Alien film takes place in 2122, when a merchant ship Nostromo intercepts a distress call and... you guessed it, encounters the alien species that plagued Prometheus and Covenant.
 This film started the entire franchise, and gave science fiction fans one of their greatest heroes ever seen in Ripley.
 Unlike Covenant and Prometheus, Alien isn't very heavy on the mythology of the alien creature that attacks our protagonists, suggesting that the true stories of the Prometheus and Covenant crews haven't made it back to human society.

 Alien: Resurrection, the last film in the original series, takes place much later, in 2379.
 200 years after the events of Alien 3, Ripley's clone must pick up her likeness' legacy as the xenomorphs continue to pose a threat.
 (Bonus female heroine played by Winona Ryder!)